gdiet/backup/README.md

 Use `fsc db-backup` to create a database backup.

+#### Restore The Database From Backup

+Use `fsc db-restore` to restore a previous versions of the DedupFS database, thus effectively resetting the dedup file system to an earlier state. **This command overwrites the current database without further confirmation.**

+If run without additional `[file name]` parameter, it restores the database to the way it was before the last write operation was started.
+Provide a `[file name]` parameter to point the utility to an earlier database backup zip file located in the `fsdb` subdirectory of the repository.

 #### Find Files By Name Pattern

 Use `fsc find <name pattern>` to find files matching the name pattern.
 The name pattern supports '`%`' as wildcard for any number of characters and '`_`' as wildcard for a single character.